LeeMinHoy/Image-Processing/README.md

+# Image Processing Online
 ## 🌟 Introduction
 Image processing is a cornerstone of modern technology, enabling innovations across various domains, from enhancing photography to preparing data for artificial intelligence models.
 This project provides an advanced and user-friendly solution by combining FastAPI as the backend for robust image processing and Streamlit as the frontend for seamless interaction.

 The application empowers users with tools to perform noise addition, histogram equalization, morphological operations, image compression, and more.
 Designed to simplify image processing tasks, it caters to developers, researchers, and enthusiasts, offering efficient and accessible solutions for diverse use cases.

 ## 🎯About this project